 Twilight: Vaguely established magical friend powers, activate!
 Night Moon Mare: What the heck is that?
 Twilight: It's a plot hole.
 Deal with it!

-A frequent element used in Danny Phantom where the main hero will often get new powers that'll ultimately help him in the end, one of the most blatant being his ghostly wail and ice ability.
+A frequent element used in Danny Phantom where the main hero will often get new powers that'll ultimately help him in the end, the most blatant examples being his ghostly wail and ice powers.

 Except for the ice powers.
 He ditches everything for ice, for some reason.
 Season 3 did this with more than just Danny, though — Danny got ice powers and temporary weather powers, while Kitty got some bizarre kiss-the-men-away power that seemingly came out of nowhere.
 Johnny better be careful not to upset her now.

 Played for laughs once.
 The Batman Cold OpenMonster of the Week fired an energy beam at Danny, and he generated a reflective shield instinctively.
 Once the beam rebounded, he remarked:

 As a villainous example, Brother Blood fits as well (in fact, his powers seem remarkably similar to Raven's, apart from the Mind Control).
 Also overlaps with Power Creep, Power Seep, as he goes from a psychic with a Compelling Voice (in his first appearance) to a near-god who can take all the Titans at once effortlessly and is only stopped by Deus ex Machina (the season finale).

 Ironically he would be defeated by Cyborg's own new plot-based power, which was to magically leech parts from Blood until Cyborg regenerated all of his mechanical components, conveniently rendering Blood incapacitated.
 He even lampshades this at the end, where Beastboy remarks now Cyborg is part magical, with Cyborg retorting that it was just a one-time thing.
 Oh and the power was said to be of love and friendship.